Tons of overripe tomatoes become projectiles in Spain's ‘Tomatina’ food fight

 BUÑOL, Spain (AP) — Thousands of people from around the world seeking a uniquely messy thrill spent one wild hour flinging bushels of overripe tomatoes at each other during Spain’s “Tomatina” celebration Wednesday.

 The mother of all food fights painted a packed central street in the eastern town of Buñol deep red as revelers squished, smashed and hurled 120 tons of the overripe fruit.
-Tarps covered the building fronts as an estimated 20,000 people showed no quarter amid screams and laughter.
+Tarps covered building fronts as an estimated 20,000 people let loose amid screams and laughter.

 Every article of clothing and pretty much every inch of bare skin and hair ended up covered in a pulpy mush, with many wearing white shirts that quickly were stained pink.
 Thumping music gave the event the vibe of a rave.
 Organizers wearing green shirts slowly opened a path for trucks loaded with the tomatoes to bring in the ammunition.